DOGS FIGHTING IN YOUR HOUSEHOLD: WHAT TO DO

 1. Manage your dogs’ environment so that they don’t have the opportunity to antagonize each other.

 2. Identify your dogs’ stressors and eliminate as many as possible to keep them further from their bite threshold while you modify behavior.

 3. Seek help from a qualified positive behavior professional if you are in over your head.
-Aggression is a serious matter!
+An aggressive dog is a serious matter!

 Knowledgeable dog people are quite aware that not all dogs get along with each other, despite the fact that canis lupus familiaris (domestic dog) is a social species.
 Hey, we humans are a social species, and we certainly don’t all get along!
-Dog on dog aggression is unhappily common in our world.
-As a professional behavior consultant who works with aggression cases, I probably see more than my fair share of it.
+Two dogs fighting within the same household is unhappily common in our world.
+As a professional behavior consultant who works with aggressive dogs, I probably see more than my fair share of it.
 By far the most difficult and most distressing presentations of tension between dogs are interdog aggression cases: dogs in the same family who aren’t getting along with each other.